Affordable classes at every level

 What if my dog is reactive in class?

 All of our classes are designed with the safety and comfort of all dogs in mind.
-For everyone’s sake, dog reactive dogs, must first take Reactive Rover course first, and then be approved by a trainer to take other class offered at HSHV (including basic manners or agility).
+For everyone’s sake, dog-reactive dogs, must first take Reactive Rover course first, and then be approved by a trainer to take other classes offered at HSHV (including basic manners).
 Reactive Rover includes dogs that growl, excessively bark or lunge at or in the presence of other dogs.
+Reactive Rover is for people-friendly dogs only.
+If your dog shows aggression toward people or has bitten or done damage to another dog, private instruction is encouraged.

-If your dog must be removed from a class due to aggression or reactivity, there is a $35 cancellation charge.
-We will, however, either refund the remainder of your payment, or credit you the remainder and place you on a waitlist for a Reactive Rover class.
+If your dog must be removed from a class due to aggression or reactivity, you may forfeit your registration fee.
+An attempt to fill your spot will be made and a partial refund will be issued when possible.
+We would encourage you to add your information to our Reactive Rover waitlist if your dog meets the class criteria.
 If you have any question about which class you should be in, please first contact a trainer before you sign-up.

 Can my spouse/partner/child/roommate/etc. attend class with my dog and me?